-Dyrness in 1964 were then modified and updated to GIS format by Norgren in 1994 (Dyrness 2005, SP001; Norgren & Lienkaemper 2005).
-Utilizing these data sets, it appeared that the predominant soil texture present in all three watersheds was generally classified as gravelly-clay-loam (Dyrness 2005, SP001; Norgren & Lienkaemper 2005).
+Extensive soil surveys conducted and mapped on the H.J.
+Andrews Research Forest by Dyrness in 1964 were then modified and updated to GIS format by Norgren in 1994 (Dyrness 2005, SP001; Norgren & Lienkaemper 2005).
+Utilizing these data sets, it appeared that the predominant soil texture all present in three watersheds was generally classified as gravelly-clayloam (Dyrness 2005, SP001; Norgren & Lienkaemper 2005).
 Stone content was estimated to range from 35% to 50% (Dyrness 1969).
 Results of the soil units and soil textures can be viewed in Figures 2.1 and 2.2.